Dustin-Ray/Recursive-Hash-Chain-ZK/README.md

 cargo test
 ```

 Which is run in release mode by default.
-This repo requires the nightly toolchain.
+This repo requires the nightly Rust toolchain.
 If you are seeing errors related to:

 ```bash
 6 | #![feature(specialization)]